 There are two main ways to install the Futhark compiler: using a precompiled tarball or compiling from source.
 Both methods are discussed below.
 If you are using Linux, see Installing Futhark on Linux.
 If you are using Windows, make sure to read Setting up Futhark on Windows.
-If you are using macOS, read Installing Futhark on macOS.
+If you are using macOS, read Using OpenCL or CUDA.